How to get my home ready for inspection

 5. Replace the return filter on your furnace.

 Another red flag you want to avoid during the home inspection is a dirty return filter.
-A dirty filter may give the impression you have been circulating dirty air throughout your home.
-Swap it out before the inspection.
-You should be replacing your return filter every 90 days anyway.
+A dirty filter may give the impression you have been circulating polluted air throughout your home.
+Swap it out before the review.
+It would be best to replace your return filter every 90 days anyway.

 6. Make sure your toilet flushes properly.